5 Pricing Experiments Your eCommerce Store Can Try Today To Increase Sales

 3. Always End Your Prices With 9 or 7

 This has to be the oldest tactic to make a price appear smaller than it is.
-There has been a debate in the past years whether 7 or 9 is more effective, but this is minor and the principle is still sound.
+There has been a debate whether 7 or 9 is more effective in the past years, but this is minor, and the principle is still sound.

-In effect, it hijacks a shortcut to our brains that look only at the first 2 digits and ignores the rest.
-That’s why the .99 our brain almost never sees it and if it does, it downplays it.
+It hijacks a shortcut to our brains that look only at the first two digits and ignore the rest.
+That’s why the .99 our brain rarely sees it, and if it does, it downplays it.

 So, what can you do?

 If you charge 20 for a product, make it 19.99 or 19.97.
-It can’t have a major negative impact in your profitability and it could increase your sales significantly.
+It can’t significantly impact your profitability, and it could increase your sales significantly.

-If you want further proof, check all the major retailers that keep doing this who have hired many people to run these tests.
+If you want further proof, check all the major retailers that keep doing this, and they have hired many people to run these tests.

 4. Price Anchoring

-It’s true that almost no one will buy them, but that’s not why they are there.
-The reason is that they serve as an anchor for the consumers in order for the rest of the products to appear cheaper.
+Almost no one will buy them, but that’s not why they are there.
+The reason is that they serve as an anchor for the consumers for the rest of the products to appear cheaper.

 5. Change The Text Size

-Some groups of people will associate the final price with the smaller font to be even smaller because their brain can easily grasp the difference in the font size and thus in the price itself.
+Some groups of people will associate the final price with the smaller font to be even smaller because our brains can easily grasp the difference in the font size and thus in the price itself.

-This depends on the group of people you are selling to, as well as the country and cultural differences, so it’s best to run a small test before applying it everywhere.
+This depends on the group of people you are selling to and the country and cultural differences, so it’s best to run a small test before applying it everywhere.

-I hope this article has given you some inspiration and some ideas for pricing experiments that you can try in your eCommerce store in order to increase your sales.
+I hope this article has given you some inspiration and ideas for pricing experiments that you can try in your eCommerce store to increase your sales.